 LTCOP Program Coordinator

-Rebecca (Becky) Bradley has been with Action for Older Persons for more than four years as the Long-Term Care Ombudsman Coordinator and has led the program through its recent expansion, now serving Broome, Chenango, Delaware and Tioga Counties.
-While working diligently to serve residents of long-term care facilities, Becky still finds time to stay involved in local community events and organizations.
-In her spare time, she can be found chasing her 7 year old nephew around, hiking, or cheering on her beloved Woman’s National Soccer Team.
+Rebecca (Becky) Bradley has been with Action for Older Persons since October 2011 as the Long-Term Care Ombudsman Coordinator and has led the program through its expansion with the program now serving Broome, Chenango, Delaware and Tioga Counties.
+Becky has spent her entire career focusing on the needs of our aging population and, while working to diligently serve residents of long-term care facilities, Becky still finds time to stay involved in local community events and organizations.
+In her spare time, she can be found drinking coffee (all of it), schooling everyone on Game of Thrones lore, chasing her 7 year old nephew around or cheering on her beloved Woman’s National Soccer Team.

 LTCOP Program Coordinator

 Morgan began working at AOP as a Long-Term Care Ombudsman Program Coordinator in November 2015.
-She began her professional career at a Long-Term Care facility in 2007 as a dietary aide and became a dietary supervisor.
-After attending SUNY Cortland and earning her Bachelors in English Literature, she started working as an activities leader at another facility.
-Morgan enjoys reading, spending time with family, and is a big fan of British history and pop culture.
+She began her professional career at a Long-Term Care facility in 2007 as a dietary aide and, shortly after, became a dietary supervisor.
+After attending SUNY Cortland and earning her Bachelors Degree in English Literature, she started working as an activities leader at another facility.
+When Morgan isn’t advocating and empowering residents of Long-Term Care Facilities she enjoys reading and is a big fan of British history and pop culture.
+Once she receives her Hogwarts acceptance letter, she knows she’ll be sorted into Ravenclaw.
+You can often find her spending time with her husband, parents, and siblings (She’s #6 of 8 kids!), nieces and nephews, and involving herself in a variety of crafty things.

 HIICAP Program Coordinator